antoinette

 Substance use disorder, also known as addiction, is a treatable medical disorder.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines a moderate to severe substance use disorder as someone’s frequent and/or continued use of drugs or alcohol over a period of time, despite serious and negative consequences.

-In 2021, over 80,000 people in Colorado said they needed substance use treatment but did not get it: 77 percent of those people said they didn’t seek treatment because of stigma (feeling shame and judgment).
+In 2021, over 80,000 people in Colorado said they needed substance use treatment but did not get it: 77% of those people said they didn’t seek treatment because of stigma (feeling shame and judgment).

 How We Treat People Matters.